 D. Term Paper: The required research paper will give you the opportunity to examine in greater depth the views of one of the major philosophers of western history and to evaluate his approach in the light of the Christian faith.
-The paper should be at least 5000 words in length, including footnotes and bibliography, and should include (1) interaction with at least five scholarly books and/or journal articles dealing directly with the apologist in question; (2) reflection on the thinker's thought forms in light of biblical teaching and Christian theology; and (3) a final section discussing the relevance of this thinker's philosophy as it relates to our current task of "taking captive" every thought to the obedience of Christ.
+The paper should be at least 5000 words in length, including footnotes and bibliography, and should include (1) interaction with at least five scholarly books and/or journal articles dealing with the apologist in question; (2) reflection on the thinker's thought forms in light of biblical teaching and Christian theology; and (3) a final section discussing the relevance of this thinker's philosophy as it relates to our current task of "taking captive" every thought to the obedience of Christ.
 Key questions you should address in the research paper include:

-- 1) What were this philosopher's most significant contributions to the thought forms of his generation? - 2) What presuppositions about God and the world formed the foundation of the philosopher's ideas? - 3) What impact has the philosopher's ideas had on our contemporary culture? - 4) In what ways does a biblical worldview reinforce or challenge the philosopher's ideas?
+- 1) What were this philosopher's most significant contributions to the thought forms of his generation? - 2) What presuppositions about God and the world formed the foundation of the philosopher's ideas? - 3) What impact has the philosopher's ideas had on our contemporary culture? - 4) In what ways does a biblical worldview reinforce the philosopher's ideas?
+In what ways does a biblical worldview challenge the philosopher's ideas?